johnno1962/HotReloading/README.md

 `@_exported import HotReloading` in a source file and you should be able to type `p HotReloading.stack` to get a stack trace.

-Also note that, as the HotReloading package needs to connect a socket to your Mac to receive commands and new versions of code, expect a message the first time you run your app after adding the package asking you to "Trust" that your app should be allowed to do this.
+Also note that, as the HotReloading package needs to connect a network socket to your Mac to receive commands and new versions of code, expect a message the first time you run your app after adding the package asking you to "Trust" that your app should be allowed to do this.
-Likewise, at the Mac end as the HotReloading daemon needs to open a network port to accept this connection you may be prompted for permission if you have the macOS firewall turned on.
+Likewise, at the Mac end (as the HotReloading daemon needs to open a network port to accept this connection) you may be prompted for permission if you have the macOS firewall turned on.

-For `SwifuUI` you can force screen updates by following the conventions outlined in the [HotSwiftUI](https://github.com/johnno1962/HotSwiftUI) project then you can experience something like
-"Xcode Previews", except for a fully functional app on an actual device!
+For `SwifuUI` you can force screen updates by following the conventions outlined in the [HotSwiftUI](https://github.com/johnno1962/HotSwiftUI) project then you can experience something like "Xcode Previews", except for a fully functional app on an actual device!

 ### Vapor injection